kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 from librelingo_audios.functions import list_missing_audios
 ```

-Now if we run our tests, we see the failure that I originally expected, or at least something similar:
+Now, if we run our tests, we see the failure that I originally expected, or at least something similar:

 ```console
 ==================================== test session starts =====================================